-Join Jess Chadwick for an in-depth discussion in this video Add ASP.NET MVC to your ASP.NET Core application, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Add ASP.NET MVC to your ASP.NET Core application, part of Learning ASP.NET Core MVC.

 - [Narrator] Now that you know what the ASP.NET Core…MVC Framework is, it's time to add it to our application.…Like most other functionality, the ASP.NET Core…MVC Framework lives in a package that this project…does not yet reference.…So, we'll need to add that package, and I'll do this…with the shortcut that I've shown in other videos…by simply writing the code to register the MVC middleware…in my application: app.UseMvc();…Then I'll use the context menu to tell Visual Studio…to add the package.…

 Once the package is added, and I begin to get intellisense,…I can see that this method also accepts an optional…parameter of a configuration function.…In this function, you can define the route patterns that…the ASP.NET Core MVC middleware should be listening to.…It looks like this: I'll explain the details of what's…going on here in a later video.…All you really need to know right now is that this string…represents the URL to be matched and each of these…placeholders defines a section of the URL…and gives it a name.…

 - Building blocks of ASP.NET Core applications

 - Responding to HTTP requests

 - Understanding the MVC pattern